SeaOfNodes/Simple/chapter09/README.md

   check is linear at each peephole step... so quadratic overall.
 Its a useful assert, but one we can disable once the overall algorithm is stable - and then turn it back on again when some new set of peepholes is misbehaving.
-  The code for this is turned on in `Iterate.iterate` as `assert progressOnList(stop);`
+  The code for this is turned on in `IterOptim.iterate` as `assert progressOnList(stop);`